-Cedar is one of the most popular mulches and its very readily available throughout the United States.
-The main reason gardeners love cedar is because it helps repel harmful insects, and also doesn't decay quickly.
-This durability makes cedar mulch a little more expensive than pine.
 Cedar, like all mulch, acts as a soil insulator that reduces erosion and improves moisture retention.
-It will not break down as quickly as pine mulch, meaning if you're looking for nourishment, this may not be the best choice.
-Also, for landscaping purposes cedar mulch looses its color fairly quickly.
-For the green household, cedar is a fairly renewable, being a hearty tree that is able to grow in many regions.
+It will not break down as quickly as pine bark mulch, meaning if you're looking for a type of mulch that improves the soil as it breaks down, this may not be the best choice.
+Also, for landscaping purposes cedar mulch loses its reddish color fairly quickly as it develops a rather dull shade of tan.
+For the green household, cedar is fairly renewable, being a hearty tree that is able to grow in many regions.

-Pine mulch is made from the bark of pine trees.
-This mulch comes in a variety of sizes ranging from small shreds to large nuggets.
-While pine bark won't last as long as cedar bark, it is also not as costly and offers the advantage of not compacting over time and nourishing the soil as it decomposes.
+Pine bark mulch, made from the bark of different types of pine trees, comes in a variety of sizes, including small shreds, mini nuggets and large nuggets.
+While pine bark won't last as long as cedar bark, it is also not as costly and offers the advantage of not compacting over time and building the soil as it decomposes.
 Also, you'll find it retains its color better than cedar, making it a better choice for landscaping projects.
-If you want stronger root beds for plants that like high acidity--use pine.

 How much mulch you apply to an area depends on what you're trying to accomplish.
-A general rule of thumb for effective weed control you'll want at least 3" of mulch over the area.
-Note, don't just toss this down on the ground.
+A general rule of thumb for effective weed control is that you'll want at least 2 to 3 inches of mulch over the area.
+But don't just toss this down on the ground.
 Make sure you weed first, then cover (or if you want even longer protection apply a layer of landscaping cloth followed by the mulch).

-When you're mulching around trees, you want to leave a little bit of breathing room at the base.
+When you're mulching around trees, you want to leave a little bit of breathing room at the base around the tree trunk.
 Having the mulch right on top of the tree trunk can cause decay.
 When the bark decays, it invites pests.

 The best time of year to apply mulch is in the early spring.
 That can nip weed growth before it even begins.
 Also, if you're planning to fertilize, do that first so the plants get the most benefit from the nutrients, then layer on the mulch.